 Researchers recently found a link between early puberty in girls and obesity.
 According to a new study published in the journal Pediatrics, girls with a higher body mass index may start developing breasts more than a year before their friends.
 Researchers discovered that early puberty in obese girls may start as early as second grade.
-The rise in early puberty has even sparked new lines of colorful, child-sized sanitary pads, as well as deodorants aimed at children.

 Dr. Frank Biro, a pediatrics professor at Cincinnati Children’s Hospital Medical Center, explained that obese girls are maturing earlier than their thinner friends.
 “BMI is, we found, the biggest single factor for the onset of puberty,” he said.

 Dr. Biro and his team followed more than 1,200 girls ages 6 to 8 across San Francisco, Cincinnati and New York, from 2004 to 2011.
 The researchers documented each girl’s body mass index as well as their maturation process.

 They found that on average, girls with BMI’s below the 50th percentile began to develop breasts around age 10.
 Girls with BMI’s in the 85th and 95th percentiles began to develop breasts as early as age 8 1/2.

 Biro believes the extra weight may be triggering the body to believe it should begin puberty.
 While obesity isn’t considered a cause of early puberty, it may be affecting the hormones that trigger sexual maturation.
 The study adds to the group of evidence showing that children are entering puberty at earlier ages.
 The numbers varied slightly among races.

 This study only analyzed breast development.
 Biro said the start of menstruation will be the focus of further research.
 He also plans to consider the influence of chemicals such as bisphenol A (BPA), which has been shown to disrupt hormones.